tneagu/RealEstateApp/README.md

 ## Assumptions

 Since an API guide is missing, I made some values assumptions for OfferType such as Rent/Buy.
-I am aware that there are values that are mapped to UNKNWON.
+I am aware that there are values that are mapped to UNKNOWN.
 Since no docs are available, I will consider this OK for demo purposes.

 ## Tech Stack